-The purpose of the Environment Investment Deduction scheme (MIA) is to stimulate investment in environmentally friendly capital equipment.
+The purpose of the Environment Investment Deduction scheme (MIA) is to stimulate investment in environmentally friendly capital equipment in fields such as circular economy, agriculture and horticulture, mobility, sustainable buildings and climate and air.
 Companies that invest in the environment are entitled to additional tax deductions at a percentage of the investment cost.
-The Environment Investment Deduction scheme is only available for capital equipment listed on the Environment List 2018 (Milieulijst 2018), which is updated on an annual basis.
+The Environment Investment Deduction scheme is only available for capital equipment listed on the Environment List 2020 (Milieulijst 2020), which is updated on an annual basis.